roselmamendes/miss-simone/README.md

     'Access-Control-Allow-Headers: Accept, X-Requested-With'
     'Access-Control-Allow-Credentials: true'

- To run tests written using Jasmine, use the command 'npm test' or 'karma start'.

 # Next Steps
  - [x] Make Rest calls
  - [x] Set the dependencies using npm.
  - [x] Add to CI
  - [x] Add tests
+ - [ ] Organize the project's structure using good patterns.
+ - [ ] Set configs (such as url of the back end) using grunt-template
  - [ ] Fix CSS
- - [ ] Set configs (such as url of the back end) using grunt-template

 # References and useful links
  https://github.com/johnpapa/angular-styleguide#application-structure